 These interactions reveal how the expectations for client photos created tension throughout the project-for clients who sought to meet institutional expectations and for food bank staff who desired wideranging and emotionally resonant images.
-The university research team, while also somewhat disappointed in the lack of be powerful tools for conversation during individual interviews and focus groups.
+The university research team, while also somewhat disappointed in the lack of variety in client photos, found them to In the reflective group conversation, Vista be powerful tools for conversation during individual interviews and focus groups.

 From a research perspective, conversations about participants' photographs can range widely beyond the image itself, triggering social meanings well beyond what an interviewer might have thought to ask during an interview where such photos were not present.
 Clark-Ibanez (2004) and Kurtz and Wood (2014), for example, demonstrate that PDPE interviews surface meanings that might have remained hidden in a more standard question-and-answer interview format.
 So, for example, one of the research participants' deck of photographs included many photographs of beautifully plated Latin American food-enchiladas, taquitos, and the like.
 The presentation of this food seemed important, so the researcher asked about the occasions for these meals.
 In the conversation that ensued, the participant described an extended family network in Vista signals her own knowledge that the area, and the practice of gathering at one another's homes for holiday meals and birthdays.
-Asked which holiday or birthday had occurred within the photographing period, the participant replied that none had occurred, but she wanted to demonstrate her ability to cook meals from her native
+Asked which holiday or birthday had occurred within the photographing period, the participant replied that none had occurred, but she wanted to demonstrate her ability to cook meals from her native country as part of the research project.
+The The intersection of different modes of conversation that ensued yielded insights knowledge production-disembodied and into some of the ways in which pride, discursive in the academy and embodied self-esteem, and gratitude are complexly and affective in this research field-calls implicated in the receipt of emergency food. for careful translation.
+Participant-driven